Kostelec nad Labem: Administrative division

+Etymology

+Kostelec is a common Czech toponym.
+The Czech word kostelec is a diminutive of kostel (i.e. 'church'; derived from the Latin word castellum).
+It usually referred to a brick (fortified) church.

 Geography

 Kostelec nad Labem is located about 15 km south of Mělník and 14 km north of Prague.
 It lies in a flat landscape in the Central Elbe Table.
 The town is situated on the left bank of the Elbe River.